Liorya91/secfeed/README.md

 ## Architecture

-SecFeed is designed with modularity in mind, separating concerns into distinct packages:
+SecFeed is designed with modularity in mind, separating components into distinct packages:

 ### Flow Diagram